You see, addiction is a disease that continually demands more:

-Once a person who struggled with addiction begins their journey to recovery, it’s important to understand that a life of balance will help keep the highs and lows in check – without the assistance of a substance.
-It’s important to understand that no one can avoid painful feelings and memories – and that intensifying good feeling through substance isn’t healthy.
+Once a person who struggled with addiction begins a drug detox and gets sober, it’s important to understand that a life of balance will help keep the highs and lows in check – without the assistance of a substance.
+It’s important to understand that no one can avoid painful feelings and memories – and that intensifying good feeling through a substance isn’t healthy.
 Running from feelings is no longer an option in recovery.

-In early recovery, some people may miss the extremes they experienced while using.
+In early substance use disorder treatment, some people may miss the extremes they experienced while using.
 Recovery doesn’t have to be boring.

 Here are seven ways to keep your life in balance: